HOME/CARS/STAGE 2 TUNING THE F-TYPE

 Also we now had the drama from the rear of the car similar to the original F-Types.

 Final note.
 I felt the need to keep hold of the original catalysts.
 Both these and two overnight bags fit comfortably in the back of the coupe.
-Who could say its not practical!
+Who could say it’s not practical!